inrupt/experimental-solid-graphql-js/README.md

 When prompted username and password are: hello@example.com / abc123.

 ## Running the solid-music demo

+**Warning** this app is a PoC and is not stable; in particular the login flow is not stable in all browsers.
+Consequently, we recommend using Chromium based browsers for this demo.

 A sample application built using the graphql components